Challenges Faced by CTOs in Cloud Implementation

 Gartner has predicted cloud adoption to increase significantly over the next four years with cloud deployment of software gradually becoming the default.

-Implementing cloud solutions and technologies has become common in all sized organizations.
+Cloud app service implementation has become common in all sized organizations.
 Most companies are making a move to transform their business operations by adopting cloud.
 Present day CTOs are responsible for migrating the application and system to cloud.
 While cloud computing presents many benefits such as operational flexibility, reduced capital expenditure, and process control; its implementation is difficult and requires technical proficiency.

 Let’s take a look at some of the prominent challenges faced by a CTO in cloud implementation.